SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 Volumes will *always be in the same availability zone* as the EC2 instance.

+* Paraphrased from A Cloud Guru: Whereever the EC2 instance is, the volume will be in the same availability zone.
+In a physical computer, you want the hard disk drive to be as close to the motherboard as possible.
+In a virtual machine, and a virtual hard disk drive, you want them in the same availability zone, otherwise there will be too much lag.

 You can *move an EC2 instance from one AZ to another* by taking a snapshot of it, creating an AMI from the snapshot, and then using the AMI to launch the EC2 instance in a new AZ.

 You can *move an EC2 instance from one region to another* by taking a snapshot of it, creating an AMI from the snapshot, copying the AMI from one region to another, then using the copied AMI to launch the EC2 instance in the new region.

 ## EBS Types